zulip/zulip/templates/zerver/integrations/irc.md

 1. [Subscribe the bot](/help/add-or-remove-users-from-a-stream) to the Zulip stream that will contain the mirror.

-1. Inside the virtualenv you created above, run:
+1. Inside the virtualenv you created above, run the following command (key can be obtained from zuliprc you downloaded in a previous step)

     ```
     python irc-mirror.py --irc-server=IRC_SERVER --channel=<CHANNEL> --nick-prefix=<NICK> \